dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2138: Retaliatory measures can spiral into trade wars.
+### T2138: Retaliation from other countries can lead to a damaging trade war.

 |Support|
 |---|